-Even a slightly lower rate can make a big difference in the amount of interest you will pay over the course of the repayment period.
-It will also allow you to pay off the balance of your loan or credit line more quickly if you continue to make your old payment at the lower rate (more money will go toward principal rather than interest).
+A lower rate can make a big difference in the amount of interest you will pay and how long it will take you to pay off the balance of your loan or credit line.
+A lower rate should also allow you to pay off more of the balance each month.
 Many credit card companies only require you to make a “minimum payment” of as little as 2% of the outstanding balance each month—but making only the minimum payment is a big mistake.
 This chart shows the vast difference in the time it would take to pay off a $2,500 balance, depending on interest rate and monthly payment amount:

 |APR||Monthly Payment||Time to Pay Off|

 |14%||$50 (2% minimum payment)||6 years, 2 months|